 Medical students are granted 12 credits at Peabody College for coursework completed at the School of Medicine, bringing the total number of Peabody Credit hours a student must complete to 19.
 Likewise, medical students are granted two to three Immersion Phase rotation credits for coursework completed at Peabody College, reducing the number of immersions students must complete at the school of medicine.

 Core coursework is limited to the Common Core in the Learning and Design program, and comprises 16 of the 19 credits needed at Peabody College.
-See course components page of the Learning and Design MEd. for further details.
+See Learning and Design M.Ed. page for further details.